searchivarius/long_doc_rank_model_analysis/README.md

 one trains and validates a model for each fold and then merges output runs.

 # MS MARCO
-## Data processing for MS MARCO
+## Full data processing for MS MARCO v1 and v2

 We experiment with two MS MARCO collections: v1 and v2.
 They have collection specific conversion scripts which can be found in respective sub-directories of the [data_convert](https://github.com/oaqa/FlexNeuART/tree/master/scripts/data_convert). directory.
+A simplified training procedure (with precomputed training data) is described in the next sub-section.

 Importantly, to generate training data and reproduce all results, one needs to create a Lucene index that combines original lemmatized text with `doc2query` data.
 The respective scripts